Bet on Northwestern online: BetMGM Promo

 Ready to place your bet?
 Click here to sign up and get in on the action with BetMGM Sportsbook.

-If you've never played on BetMGM before, it's easy to get started.
-You only need your computer or mobile device to sign up, plus a method of payment to make your first deposit.
-Just follow our link and the BetMGM site or app will guide you through the process.
+Never played on BetMGM before?
+Getting started is simple.
+To register, all you need is a computer or mobile device, plus a method of payment for your first deposit.
+Just follow our link, and the BetMGM site or app will walk you through the sign-up process.

 How to bet on the moneyline and spread

-Looking to bet on the Wildcats versus Fighting Illini game but don't know where to start?
-Consider some of the most common betting types, such as the moneyline, spread, and over/under.
-A moneyline bet means that you think one of the teams, such as the Wildcats, will win.
-Simple as that!
-And if they do, and you bet $10 on odds of +110, you'd get $21 back.
-There isn't a moneyline for this matchup at the moment, but check back later to see if it's posted.
+If you're looking to put money on the Wildcats and Nittany Lions matchup but would like some help getting started, here's a quick rundown.
+Betting the moneyline, spread, and over/under are some of the most common ways to place bets.
+A moneyline bet means that you think one of the teams -- say, the Wildcats -- will win the game.
+Pretty simple, right?
+If you bet $10 with -110 odds for the Wildcats to take down the Nittany Lions, and the Wildcats do win, you'd get back $19.
+This matchup doesn't have a moneyline currently, but one could be posted later, so check back soon.

-While it can be a little more complicated, betting against the point spread can offer a bigger payout or a better chance to win in certain circumstances.
-If the Fighting Illini, for example, are -5.5 on the spread, the -5.5 means that they must win by at least six points to "cover the spread."
-On the other hand, if the Fighting Illini don't win by six or more points, then the Wildcats will "cover" the spread, making them the winning side of the bet.
+While it can be a tad more complicated, betting against the spread can provide a bigger payout in certain situations.
+If the Wildcats, for example, are -3.5 favorites (minus implies the team is the favorite, whereas a plus means they are the underdog), the -3.5 means that they must win by at least four points to "cover the spread."
+On the other hand, if the Wildcats don't win by four or more points, then the Nittany Lions will "cover" the spread, making them the correct side of the wager.

 Other bets you can make

-Betting on the over/under, or point total, is a much simpler way to bet.
-Just pick whether you think the combined score of both teams will be above or below a particular number at the conclusion of the contest.
-Let's say you bet $10 on the over, with odds of -105.
-You'd get back $20 if you pick correctly.
+Looking for an easier way to bet on a game?
+Try wagering on the over/under (or point total).
+Simply pick whether you believe the combined score of both teams at the conclusion of the game will be higher or lower than the over/under.
+That's all there is to it.
+If you, say, bet $10 on the over (with odds of -105), you'd get back $20 if the final score is higher than the set total.

-And that's not all.
-There are lots of other ways to play, as well.
-For example, you can wager on game props (will Northwestern get to 10 points before Illinois?), parlays (combining picks from different games to multiply your potential winnings), and more.
-Visit the BetMGM website and app for additional info on the many different ways you can bet on games.
+Plus, there are lots of other ways to bet, like player props (will the final combined score be odd or even?), parlays (combining picks from multiple games to multiply your winnings), and more.
+For more details on the many different ways you can play, check out the BetMGM website and app.

 Get a special bonus if you sign up for BetMGM Sportsbook using our link.